rmorshea/pybooster/docs/src/concepts.md

 ## Dependencies

-A dependency is (almost) any Python type or class.
+A dependency is (almost) any Python type or class required by a function.

 ### Built-In Types